erafkin/enlp_final_curriculum_learning/README.md

 To generate data, download the BabyLM dataset and consolidate all of the seperate data files into a single data file for each split called `split.split`--e.g. `train.train`, `dev.dev`, `test.test`.

 Then depending on which curriculum learning method you would like to train you model with, the `data_processing` folder contains scripts to split these data files into curricula.

+Due to the fact the our team members used different OSes to develop the code, some members would have slightly different ways of developing the pipeline.
 - **Surprisal**: In order to split the data into curricula based on surprisal run `data_processing/surprisal_cl.py`.
 Note that it is currently set to use trigram probabilities calculated form the training data, but you can also swap out `surprisal_mode` to be `model` to retrieve surprisal scores for each input sentence based on BERT probabilities.
 Unfortunately resource and time constraints limited our ability to run the pipeline using BERT.
+- **Syntactic**: In order to split the data into curricula based on syntactic complexity, run `data_processing/syntactic.py`.
+You would probably need to install some Python libraries like SpaCy or any other library that you're prompted to install on your virtual environment before running the program if they aren't installed already, but the code will run as intended once they are available.
+Once that's done, you can run train_pipeline_syntactic.py, which is essentially the same as train_pipeline.py with one small difference that is outlined in one of the comments in train_pipeline_syntactic.py where the difference occurs
+- **Concreteness**: First run the 'curriculum_splitting_concreteness.py' to split the data set based on concreteness score while keeping the 'brysbaert_2014_concreteness.csv' in the same folder.
+Then run the 'train_pipeline_concreteness.py' to start training the model.

 To run the pipeline set the `data_folder` variable to the appropriate path and then run `python scripts/train_pipeline.py`.
 If you are using a VM that uses slurm to manage jobs, there is a training slurm script in `scripts/slurm`.